A home is likely the single biggest purchase you’ll ever make.

 Dumb move No. 6: Skipping an inspection

-An inspection can lengthen the home-buying process, but it’s worth any inconvenience.
-The alternative may be finding out your house has a costly or dangerous problem after you move in.
+An inspection can lengthen the homebuying process, but it’s worth any inconvenience.
+The alternative may be finding out after moving in that your house has a costly or dangerous problem.

-For example, what happens if the home inspection shows the beams in the basement are rotting?
-Do you pull out of the contract and lose your earnest money?
+What happens if the home inspection shows the beams in the basement are rotting?
+Do you have a Plan B?